awsdocs/amazon-cloudwatch-user-guide/doc_source/CloudWatch_Synthetics_Canaries_Create.md

 1. If you are using environment variables in your script, choose **Environment variables** and then specify a value for each environment variable defined in your script\.
 For more information, see [Environment variables](CloudWatch_Synthetics_Canaries_WritingCanary_Nodejs.md#CloudWatch_Synthetics_Environment_Variables)\.

-1. Under **Schedule**, choose whether to run this canary just once or run it regularly on a schedule\.
-When you use the CloudWatch console to create a canary, the options for canary frequency are once per minute, once per 5 minutes, and once per hour\.
-If you use the AWS CLI or APIs to create a canary, you can choose other frequency options\.
+1. Under **Schedule**, choose whether to run this canary just once, run it continuously using a rate expression, or schedule it using a cron expression\.
+   + When you use the CloudWatch console to create a canary that runs continuously, you can choose a rate anywhere between once a minute and once an hour\.
+   + For more information about writing a cron expression for canary scheduling, see [Scheduling canary runs using cron](CloudWatch_Synthetics_Canaries_cron.md)\.

+1. \(Optional\) To set a timeout value for the canary, choose **Additional configuration** and then specify the timeout value\.
+Make it no shorter than 15 seconds to allow for Lambda cold starts and the time it takes to boot up the canary instrumentation\.

 1. Under **Data retention**, specify how long to retain information about both failed and successful canary runs\.
 The range is 1\-455 days\.

 1. Under **Data Storage**, select the S3 bucket to use to store the data from the canary runs\.
 The bucket name can't contain a period \(\.\)\.
 If you leave this blank, a default S3 bucket is used or created\.

    If you are using the `syn-nodejs-puppeteer-3.0` or later runtime, when you enter the URL for the bucket in the text box, you can specify a bucket in the current Region or in a different Region\.
 If you are using an earlier runtime version, the bucket must be in the current Region\.

+1. \(Optional\) By default, canaries store their artifacts on Amazon S3, and the artifacts are encrypted at rest using an AWS\-managed AWS KMS key\.
+You can use a different encryption option by choosing **Additional configuration** in the **Data Storage** section\.
+You can then choose the type of key to use for encryption\.
+For more information, see [Encrypting canary artifacts](CloudWatch_Synthetics_artifact_encryption.md)\.

 1. Under **Access permissions**, choose whether to create an IAM role to run the canary or use an existing one\.